Locally normal subgroups of totally disconnected groups. Part I: General theory: Restrictions on the group topology

 \begin{proof}[Proof of Theorem~\ref{intro:refine}]Let $\mcT$ be the given topology of $G$ and let $\mcT'$ be a refinement of $\mcT$ compatible with the group structure.
 By van Dantzig's theorem, under $\mcT'$ there is a subgroup $K$ of $G$ that is open and compact; it follows that $K$ is compact under $\mcT$.
 Moreover, the set of such subgroups forms a commensurability class $\mu$ that is invariant under conjugation in $G$.
 In particular, given a subgroup $U$ of $G$ that is open and compact under $\mcT$, then by Lemma~\ref{profcomm}, $U$ normalises a subgroup $L \in \mu$.
 Thus $\mu$ corresponds to an element $\alpha = [L]$ of $\lnorm(G)$; we have $G = G_\alpha$ since $\mu$ is $G$-invariant, and see that the topology $\mcT'$ is exactly the topology $\mcT_{(\alpha)}$.

 Conversely, let $\alpha \in \lnorm(G)$ that is fixed by $G$.
-Then $G$ admits a locally compact topological refinement by declaring the representatives of $\alpha$ to be open and compact, in other words, the group $(G, \mcT_{(\alpha)})$, which by definition has the same underlying group structure as $G$.\end{proof}
+Then $G$ admits a locally compact topological refinement by declaring those representatives of $\alpha$ that are closed in $\mcT$ to be open, in other words, the group $(G, \mcT_{(\alpha)})$, which by definition has the same underlying group structure as $G$.\end{proof}

 Note that none of the group topologies in Theorem~\ref{intro:refine} are $\sigma$-compact, except possibly the original topology of $G$, since a closed subgroup of a profinite group is either open or of uncountable index.